Introduction to Databases

 Data refers to raw, unprocessed facts and figures—like text, observations, numbers, or symbols—that by themselves hold no specific meaning.

-A database is designed, built, and populated with data for a specific purpose.
-It serves an intended group of users and is built with predefined applications in mind.
+Designed for a Specific Purpose (Purpose-Driven Design): A database is explicitly designed, built, and populated with data for a specific purpose.
+It serves an intended group of users and their predefined applications.

 Database Management System (DBMS)